Our Top Picks

 Best for Preschoolers: Vorey Sponge Painting Brush Kit at Amazon

-"Provides lots of ways to learn and explore shapes, practice letters and explore patterns."
+"Each kit provides lots of ways to learn and explore shapes, practice letters, and explore patterns."

 Best for Elementary Schoolers: Darice Premium Art Set at Amazon